alrakkk/bioinformatics_bamboofilters/README.md

 # bamboofilters for bioinformatics

 A high-performance approximate membership query data structure for k-mer analysis in genomic data.
-Bamboo filters implement insertion, lookup, and deletion operations with constant-time cost, and support dynamic resizing through expanding and compressing the hash table.
+Bamboo filters implement insertion, lookup, and deletion operations with constant-time cost, and support dynamic resizing through incremental expansion of the hash table.

 ## Features